 Common Causes of Dehydration in the Elderly

 The root causes of dehydration are loss of bodily fluids and not getting enough water.
 Healthy adults often become dehydrated because they neglect to drink water throughout the hustle and bustle of daily life.
 For seniors, it’s often a different story.

 Many seniors with dementia or Alzheimer’s literally forget to drink water frequently.
 Mobility-impaired seniors who live alone might have a hard time accessing water.
 Seniors with diabetes might have a hard time keeping up with frequent urination, a common diabetes symptom.
 The flu can also lead to dehydration due to symptoms like diarrhea and vomiting; seniors have a tougher time bouncing back from the flu than healthy adults, which means that hydrating is essential after a flu bout.

 Different health issues pose unique risks of dehydration in the elderly, so it’s a good idea to take a minute and ask yourself these questions: What might be preventing your loved from getting enough water?
 And what can you do to reduce that risk?

 As we age, our bodies water percentage naturally decreases.
-Since seniors already have less body water to work with, staying hydrated is critical for them, especially when paired with a comorbidity like Alzheimer’s or diabetes.
+Since seniors already have less body water to work with, staying hydrated is critical for them, especially when paired with a complex health issue like Alzheimer’s or diabetes.